Marketing Automation and CRM: Two Sides of a Coin

-If properly harnessed, marketing automation systems can deliver with optimum functionality and effectiveness.
-It uses all the known information about the prospect to understand their needs, so that at the time of purchase, it can deliver all the needed information exactly where they need it.
-In contrast, traditional marketing approach relies on triggering emailers with delays, which is grossly inadequate and results in a poor user experience.
+If properly harnessed, marketing automation systems can deliver optimum functionality and effectiveness.
+It uses all the known information about the prospect to understand their needs so that at the time of purchase, it can deliver all the needed information exactly where they need it.
+In contrast, the traditional marketing approach relies on triggering emailers with delays, which is grossly inadequate and results in poor user experience.

 The key to creating a successful marketing automation system is twofold.
 First, it is important to build a pipeline of good leads using inbound marketing strategies by generating optimised, relevant content.
 Second, integrating the person’s image from different platforms such as email, social media etc. to paint a complete picture of the person by leveraging a variety of marketing tools and channels.
 It is important to note that opting for a marketing automation system is a long-term investment which requires careful and exhaustive consideration of the various choices available.